Curriculum Committee Deadlines for 2018-19

 Please use this form to submit new course descriptions to the Curriculum Committee.
 The deadline to submit new courses for the 2019-20 academic year is January 30, 2019.

 Short Course.
 These are courses of less than seven week’s duration.
 They are typically offered to take advantage of a one- or two-week campus residence by a visiting scholar.
 When preparing a proposal for a short course, please review the guidelines for short courses, then use this form to submit the proposal.
+The Curriculum Committee needs at least three weeks notice prior to the start of the short course to be able to consider the proposal.

 Special Topics Course (190’s, 290’s, 390’s, and 490’s).
 These are courses that will be offered only once or twice.
 Typical uses for Special Topics courses are courses under development and courses taught by visiting faculty in their areas of expertise.
 In November 2013, the faculty voted the following procedure for approval of these classes: that “faculty be able to teach any approved special topics course a second time within a three-year period on the current, FYI basis.
 Only if a course is to be repeated for a third time, or to be repeated outside the three-year window, would a Faculty vote be requested.”